 Not much to say about the A1200 game really as it is the same game except for a few screens and the videos, this was the first version i tried and the one i played the most and i always found it funny how this version was missing some of the screens (car selection/view and loading screen) as the datafiles looks like is the same total size if you remove the movies from the CD version.

 Funnily enough, the AGA standard editon came with a b/w manual/sheet and not colored like the CD32 one.

 And now over to the final version that i got… yep i got 3 versions of the same game…

 I guess this is the rarest of the 3 versions i got, it is identical to the normal retail version except for the floppy stickers and manual is printed together with the rest of the game manuals.
 Great looking compilation box with 2 amazing games and one “ok” game.

 ROADKILL offered very little new really but the everything in the game was optimized and done in such a slick way that it felt better than it actually was.
 The game featured a combo system that was accompanied with great speech samples, it was a reward in both achieving the max combo as well as getting that wonderful SUPAAAAAAAAAAAAAAAAAAAAAH JACKPOT speech + music.

 ROADKILL has it all and is very nicely presented, it can be quite difficult at first but you will eventually master it and when you do, that is when the game really shines.

 thanks for your time.

 Thanks to Hall Of Light For Screenshots.
-Box shots is as always from my own Collection.
+Box shots are as always from my own Collection.